Chandler’s big day helps Tennessee trounce UTEP 24-0

 “We were down by 10 at the half and had the football to start the second half,” UTEP coach Dana Dimel said.
 “You feel like a drive there can get you back into the spot you need to be.
 But we go three-and-out and give up the big play on defense.
 That was a big two series in the ballgame, a big swing of momentum.”

-Jarrett Guarantano’s 53-yard completion to Josh Palmer on Tennessee’s next drive put the Vols in scoring position again, but Jeremy Banks fumbled on second-and-1 from the 3.
-Banks stretched his arm in an attempt to get the ball across the goal line when Jamar Smith forced the fumble that produced Tennessee’s first turnover of the season.

-Tennessee entered the day as one of just five Football Bowl Subdivision teams that hadn’t lost a turnover this season.
-The Vols committed their second turnover later in the first half when Marquez Callaway fumbled on a punt return.
+Tennessee had entered the day as one of just five Football Bowl Subdivision teams that hadn’t lost a turnover this season.

-The Vols didn’t get their first touchdown until Tim Jordan’s 3-yard run made it 10-0 with 10:49 left in the second quarter.

-“Twenty-four points, that’s not where we want to be - absolutely not,” Pruitt said.
+UTEP: Miners quarterback Kai Locksley can make things happen with his mobility, but his lack of passing accuracy remains a major concern.
+Locksley went 9 of 22 for 39 yards Saturday and has completed just 41.8 percent of his passes this season.
+Dimel said after the game that Locksley had been dealing with an illness this week.
+UTEP entered Saturday with the lowest passing efficiency rating of any FBS team.

+Tennessee: Pruitt said the Vols hadn’t practiced particularly well this week, and that was evident from the mistakes they made in the red zone.
+Tennessee had done a nice job of avoiding penalties and turnovers before this game.
+This team has little margin for error as it enters SEC play, so those mistakes must be corrected.

 The announced attendance of 87,074 included 1,067 Hurricane Florence evacuees who were given free tickets before the game.